magento/architecture/design-documents/storefront/pricing.md

     string name = 2;

     // Customer groups associated with price book
-    // A combination of customer group and website must be unique.
+    // A combination of customer group and currency must be unique.
 Error will be returned in case when combination is
     // already occupied by another price book. repeated string customer_groups = 3;

-    // Website ids associated with price book
+    // Currency of price book
-    // A combination of customer group and website must be unique.
+    // A combination of customer group and currency must be unique.
 Error will be returned in case when combination is
-    // already occupied by another price book. repeated string 1 = 4;
+    // already occupied by another price book. string currency = 4;
 }

 message PriceBookDeleteInput {